stechstudio/laravel-storage-connect/docs/configuration.md

 STORAGE_CONNECT_APP_NAME=My fancy app name
 ```

 This is used for the root folder name in Google Drive.
-If you don't provide this we'll use the Laravel APP_NAME.
+If you don't provide this we'll use the Laravel `APP_NAME`.

 ## Log activity